 Termination benefits are employee benefits payable as a result of either:

-- Commonwealth company’s decision to terminate an employee’s employment before the normal retirement date, or
+- a Commonwealth company’s decision to terminate an employee’s employment before the normal retirement date, or

 - an employee’s decision to accept voluntary redundancy in exchange for those benefits.